jaehoonpauljeong/I2ICF/README.md

 - The I2ICF group tries to specify a problem statement for the Interface to In-Network Computing Functions (I2ICF) for user services both on the network-level and application-level.
 In-Network Computing Functions (ICF) include Network Functions (NFs) that are defined in the context of Network Functions Virtualization (NFV) and Software-Defined Networking (SDN).
 ICF also includes Application Functions (AFs) for the sake of Internet-of-Things (IoT) Devices, Software-Defined Vehicles (SDV), and Unmanned Aerial Vehicles (UAV).
 Intent-Based Networking (IBN) can also be used to compose user services and consist of a combination of ICFs in a target network.
 This group investigates the need for a standard framework with the interfaces for ICFs, in terms of applications with the need to run Artificial Intelligence (AI) in the network and interoperability among multi-vendor ICFs.
 The I2ICF group aims at specifying a problem statement, use cases, and a framework with common interfaces for the management of ICFs.
 This group also aims at standardizing an I2ICF framework and the YANG data models for the capabilities of ICFs and the I2ICF interfaces.
 An intent or a policy for the ICFs can be constructed by an XML file based on those YANG data models.
 The delivery of such an intent or a policy can be performed by either NETCONF or RESTCONF.

 o Work Items
- (1) Interface to In-Network Computing Functions (I2ICF): Problem Statement and Use Cases (2) A Framework for Interface to In-Network Computing Functions (I2ICF) (3) YANG Data Models for the I2ICF Capability and Interfaces.
+- Interface to In-Network Computing Functions (I2ICF): Problem Statement and Use Cases
+- Framework for Interface to In-Network Computing Functions (I2ICF)
+- YANG Data Models for the I2ICF Capability and Interfaces.